Petrochemical Update is now Reuters Events - LEARN MORE

 Execute the right scope by improving planning readiness, use of benchmarking, and applying TVPs which drives predictability and competitiveness.

-“It’s not just about focusing on readiness and communication, but adding strategic and tactical practices and also focusing on 20% of the things that make the 80% of difference, ManKowski said.
-“This too drives us to the top, the best of the best.”
+“It’s not just about focusing on readiness and communication, but adding strategic and tactical practices and also focusing on 20% of the things that make the 80% of difference, Mankowski said.
+“This is what drives us to the top, the best of the best.”

 By Heather Doyle